elastic/ecs/docs/implementing.md

 * *Avoid repetition.* Avoid stuttering of words.
 If part of the field name is already in the prefix, do not repeat it.
 Example: `host.host_ip` should be `host.ip`.
 * *Use prefixes.* Fields must be prefixed except for the base fields.
 For example all `host` fields are prefixed with `host.`.
 See `dot` notation in FAQ for more details.
 * Do not use abbreviations.
 (A few exceptions like `ip` exist.)

+**How to populate ECS fields**

+* Start by populating Core fields.
+These fields are the most common across all use cases.
+* Populate as many Extended fields as practical.
+They generally apply to more narrow use cases, so feel free to skip fields that are not applicable to your use case.
+* When populating ECS fields, don't hesitate to duplicate data to all applicable fields.
+This will ensure your data will be interoperable with the most applications and content (such as visualizations), whether they are made by Elastic or from the community.
+* Try to populate ECS fields even if they are not in your event source.
+For example, a Firewall event coming over syslog will not mention syslog.
+But `agent.type` should still be set to "syslog".
+* You're free to duplicate existing fields over to ECS fields, or to migrate your fields to use the ECS names.
+The decision is up to you or the implementation.
+  What's important for ECS content and applications is the presence of the ECS fields.
+Other fields are custom fields, and you can use them however you prefer.

 ## Normalization